-Deviation in marine insurance happens when the ship intentionally changes its route or remains in port without cause, here, the new route or delay of the ship would be called deviation.
+When the ship intentionally changes its route or remains in port without cause then deviation in marine insurance happens.
+Thus, the deviation is the new route or delay of the ship.
 Unless the marine insurance states otherwise, there is a breach of the insurance contract by the party which is responsible for the deviation.

-As per Indian marine insurance Act, 1963, there would be a deviation from the voyage where-
+As per the Indian marine insurance Act, 1963, there would be a deviation from the voyage where-

-- The deviation is from the course of voyage which is specifically mentioned in the policy document
+- There is a deviation from the course of the voyage as mentioned in the policy document

-- The course of the voyage is not mentioned in the policy document, but it is customary course for departure that usually follows
+- The policy document does not mention the course of the voyage but it is the customary course for departure that usually follows

-The moment the deviation happens, the voyage is altered and the marine insurer is free from its responsibilities.
-As per the marine insurance contract, the insurance company is liable to make payment only if the port route which is stated in the policy document, is also followed.
+At the time of deviation, the voyage is altered.
+Thus, the marine insurer is free from its responsibilities.
+The marine insurance contract requires the insurance company to make payment only if it follows the stated port route.
 In case of any deviation, the insurer can refuse to settle the loss or damage.

-Any unjustified and voluntary deviation would be considered as the breach of contract.
-In such a case, the insurance company is right for terminating the policy, and if it would do so, the policyholder would also lose the benefit of immunity in the insurance contract and thus, would have to bear all losses or damages by own.
+A breach of contract occurs when any unjustified and voluntary deviation happens.
+In such a case, the insurance company has the right to terminate the policy.
+If it would do so, the policyholder would also lose the benefit of immunity in the insurance contract.
+Thus, it would have to bear all losses or damages by own.

 However, there would be no breach, if a ship deviates from the path on its own.
-Like in case of unfavourable weather condition or to save the life, deviation would be covered by the marine insurance policy.
+In case of unfavorable weather conditions or to save a life, the marine insurance policy covers the deviation

-- Where deviation happens due to circumstances which are beyond the control of the policyholder
+- Deviation occurs due to circumstances beyond the control of the policyholder

-- Where deviation is necessary to ensure the safety of the ship or the insured items
+- It is necessary for deviation to take place to ensure the safety of the ship or the insured items

-- Where deviation is required for saving the human life
+- In cases where deviation saves the human life

-There could be other situations as well where deviation would be permitted, and therefore, read your marine insurance policy document for more information.
+So there are other situations too which permit deviations.
+Therefore, read your marine insurance policy document for more information.

 J.S Ship was carrying a cargo of wheat when it started raining heavily.
 The rainwater damaged a substantial part of the steamer, and then the captain of the steamer decided to throw off some consignment in the water to avoid the ship from getting the sink.
-The step was taken by J.S Ship in order to save the lives of crew members who otherwise would have sunk in the water.
+J.S Ship took this step in order to save the lives of crew members who otherwise would have sunk in the water.

 In this case, as the owner of J.S Ship had a marine insurance policy, it approached the insurer for the claim settlement.
-Here, the insurer appointed a surveyor who inspected the situation and found that J.S Ship had to lighten the consignment in order to avoid it from getting sunk and save the lives of other people on-board.
+Here, the insurer appointed a surveyor to inspect the situation.
+The surveyor finds that J.S Ship lightened the consignment to avoid it from getting sunk hence saving the lives of other people on board.
 Due to this reason, the marine insurance company agreed to settle the claim of J.S Ship as per the marine insurance contract.

-L.S Fruits sent its consignment of oranges to a company situated in Maldives via sea.
-Here, the company had a marine insurance policy and therefore, it was confident that any loss or damage would be covered by the insurer.
+L.S Fruits sent its consignment of oranges to a company situated in the Maldives via sea.
+Here, the company had a marine insurance policy.
+Therefore, it was confident that the insurer would cover any loss or damage.
 However, when the ship was underway, the captain decided to change the route in order to avoid the sea traffic and reach its destination in advance.

-However, when the ship was on the new route, it was attacked by pirates.
-Luckily, crewmembers and cargo were rescued after a week, however, L.S Fruits had to incur heavy losses.
+However, the pirates attacked the ship while it was on the new route.
+Luckily, after a week the crew members and cargo got rescued.
+However, L.S Fruits had to incur heavy losses.